-They often spoke through a third colleague, one Gerard de Sède.
-He discussed this policy of literary trickery saying it was often created to conceal something.
-The linguistic gymnastics were created to be able to speak of a 'mystery' in a guarded way.
-He wrote;
+Gerard de Sède, a colleague of Plantard for a few years before having a public fall out over money, discussed this policy of literary trickery saying Plantard often created mystifications to conceal something.
+The linguistic gymnastics employed were so Plantard could speak of a 'mystery' in a guarded way.
+De Sède wrote;

 ' ... the maker of a stupendous discovery, would, if he were unable to reveal it, be the prisoner of an almost intolerable contradiction, between his pride that would ..... impel him to make it public, and his fear, which would constrain him to remain silent....'

-It has echoes of a sentence Chérisey wrote in a private letter;
+It has echoes of a sentence Chérisey wrote in a private letter around 1965;

 '...
-What do you believe that I will seek in Rennes-le-Château?
+What do you believe .....
+I will seek in Rennes-le-Château?
 If I succeed I will not have the right to speak about it'.

-Ambiguous language was used to promote and shield their knowledge.
-They used circumlocution - which means literally to talk around a subject, using words or expressions that are difficult for others, or more precisely perhaps, outsiders, to understand.
-It is like a special form of jargon, a word that harks back to the Anglo-French language by way of Middle English and means the "twittering of birds".
-Jargon is derived from the Latin word gaggire, meaning "to chatter", which describes speech that a listener cannot understand.
-Chaucer, the great English poet and “first finder of ... language” referred to jargon as the utterance of birds or sounds resembling birds'.
+The Prieuré publishers/authors wrote in an ambiguous language to promote and shield knowledge.
+They certainly used what we would call circumlocution - which means literally to talk around a subject, using words or expressions that are difficult for others, or more precisely perhaps, outsiders, to understand.
+It is a kind of jargon, a word that harks back to Anglo-French by way of Middle English and means the "twittering of birds".
+Chaucer, the great English poet and “first finder of ... language” referred to jargon as 'the utterance of birds or sounds resembling birds'.
+Using this jargon as the 'twittering of birds' is our first hint that the sound of words might be just as important as how one reads them.
+It is an esoteric language intended to be understood by a small number of people with specialised knowledge or those interested with ears to hear.

-Chérisey and others in the Rennes Affair [including Henri Boudet] utilise this kind of language-speak to great effect.
-This is because the "language" consists in hearing a sound rather than reading it at times.
-It is a question of no longer trusting "the written word", but of hearing "the cries" [sounds] of the words.
+Plantard and Chérisey and others in the Rennes Affair [particularly Henri Boudet] utilised this bird-speak to great effect.
+To understand one has to hear the sound of the word rather than read the word.
+It is a question of no longer trusting "the written" but of hearing the sound.
 In this language "double meaning" prevails, enabled by homophony (and other mechanisms).
-It is the sound, in short, that "resonates" and "reasons".
-The "Language of the Birds" is a metaphor describing a way of reading a text in which language moves forward by means of puns and wordplay rather than being guided by a narrative.
-Reading becomes the act of detecting patterns rather than the act of interpreting symbols.
+It is the sound, in short, that "resonates".
+Often also called the "Language of the Birds" it is a metaphoric way of describing a way of reading a text in which language moves forward by means of puns and wordplay rather than being guided by a narrative.

 Hearing and Seeing